The best way to see the Book of Kells is early in the morning, before the rest of Dublin is awake.

 I knew that lines would form outside the doors of the Old Library at Trinity College first thing in the morning, to see the Books of Kells and the iconic Long Room.
 Rather than cueing up myself, I decided to go on an Early Access Book of Kells and Dublin Castle Tour with Letzgo City Tours.

-You’re probably wondering: is it worth it to get early access to the Book of Kells?
+You’re probably wondering: is it worth it to get early access on a Book of Kells tour?

 When I woke up at 7:00 A.M. on a Friday morning so that could trudge across Dublin to Trinity College, having just spent 14 hours exploring Northern Ireland the previous day, I was definitely wondering the same thing!

-The Books of Kells and the Long Room
+The Books of Kells Display and the Long Room

 The tour group met up at 8:15 A.M., outside the main gates of Trinity College.
 It wasn’t a small, intimate group, but it wasn’t a huge group either.
 There were around 25 people, so it was always easy to hear the guide and stay together.

 Once everyone had arrived, we made our way across Trinity College campus to the Old Library.
 Our guide told us a brief history of the Book of Kells, and then we went straight to the exhibit.